force-net/DeepCloner/README.md

   Method   |  Time (in ms)  | Comments
 ---|---|---
-Manual | 12 |  You should manually realize cloning.
+Manual | 13 |  You should manually realize cloning.
 It requires a lot of work and can cause copy-paste errors, but it is fastest variant
-DeepClone / Unsafe | 196 | This variant is 20 times slower than manual, but clones any object without preparation DeepClone / Safe | 217 | Safe variant based on on expressions [CloneExtensions](https://github.com/MarcinJuraszek/CloneExtensions) | 407ms | Implementation of cloning objects on expression trees.
+DeepClone / Unsafe | 331 | This variant is really slower than manual, but clones any object without preparation DeepClone / Safe | 411 | Safe variant based on on expressions [CloneExtensions](https://github.com/MarcinJuraszek/CloneExtensions) | 560 | Implementation of cloning objects on expression trees.
-BinaryFormatter | 10000 | Another way of deep object cloning through serializing/deserializing object.
+BinaryFormatter | 15000 | Another way of deep object cloning through serializing/deserializing object.
 Instead of Json serializers - it maintains full graph of serializing objects and also do not call any method for cloning object.
 But due serious overhead, this variant is very slow

 **Shallow cloning**
 Shallow cloning is usually faster, because we no need to calculate references and clone additional objects.